 - Can I broil “gyro meat”? – Yes, you definitely can, and I strongly recommend it.
-Simply place the gyro meat onto a pan (after sauteeing), spray with olive oil, and broil for a few minutes or until crispy to your liking.
+After sautéing, simply place it onto a pan, spray with olive oil and broil for a few minutes or until crispy to your liking.

 Vegan Dinner Recipes